XRISM/Resolve observations of Hercules X-1: vertical structure and kinematics of the disk wind: Further details of individual observations and time-resolved data intervals

 \section{Further details of individual observations and time-resolved data intervals}

-Table \ref{xrism_data_table} contains further information about the segmenting of high flux \xrism\ time intervals.
-We explored a range of segmenting approaches by splitting the dataset into 10 intervals (used in the \textsc{pion} analysis in section \ref{sec:pion}), 14 intervals (used in \textsc{slab} analysis in section \ref{sec:slab}) and 19 intervals (used for the velocity evolution Fig. \ref{Zv_evolution}).
-The details in Table \ref{xrism_data_table} are given for the 14 interval approach and include the clean exposure and the mean Hp and Mp quality event count rate of each segment.
 Table \ref{obs_data_table} contains details about the all coordinated observations during the 2024 campaign on Her X-1.
+We explored a range of segmenting approaches by splitting the \xrism\ dataset into 10 intervals (used in the \textsc{pion} analysis in section \ref{sec:pion}), 14 intervals (used in \textsc{slab} analysis in section \ref{sec:slab}) and 19 intervals (used for the velocity evolution Fig. \ref{Zv_evolution}).
+The details in Table \ref{xrism_slab_data_table} are given for the 14 segment approach and in Table \ref{xrism_pion_data_table} for the 10 segment approach.
+Both tables include the clean exposure and the mean Hp and Mp quality event count rate of each segment as well as the segment center points in MJD and in Her X-1 precession phase.
+Fig. \ref{HerX1_combined_pion} contains the narrow-band \xrism\ spectra from the 10-segment analysis (focusing on the Fe XXV and XXVI energy region) including the best-fitting \textsc{pion} spectral model.